philchuang/MvvmNotificationChainer/README.md

 	}
 }
 ```
-*TotalLineItems* will notify when when the LineItems collection is set, or when items are added/removed.
-The CollectionChanged event is being observed.
+*TotalLineItems* will notify when when the *LineItems* collection is set, or when items are added/removed.
+The `CollectionChanged` event is being observed.

-*TotalCost* will notify when LineItems is set, or when items are added/removed, or when any LineItem's Cost is modified.
-The CollectionChanged event is being observed, but also, when LineItems are added/removed to the collection, their PropertyChanged events are observed.
+*TotalCost* will also notify when *LineItems* is set, or when items are added/removed, but also when any LineItem's *Cost* is modified.
+The `CollectionChanged` event is being observed, but also when LineItems are added/removed to the collection, their `PropertyChanged` events are observed.

 Integrate with MVVM ICommands
 -----------------------------